isblab/IMP_Toolbox/af_pipeline/README.md

 One can relax the PAE cutoff to 12, used in prior studies.

+> [NOTE]
-__Note__ that the PAE cutoffs  are only used for defining domains based on the PAE matrix, and not for identifying residue-residue contacts.
+> The PAE cutoffs  are only used for defining domains based on the PAE matrix, and not for identifying residue-residue contacts.
 Which means they can be more lenient.
-After getting rigid bodies, one can calculate average interface PAE on the final rigid body to make sure the average interface PAE is small (less than 10).
+> After getting rigid bodies, one can calculate the average interface PAE on the final rigid body to make sure the average interface PAE is small (less than 10).

 4. **Relaxing pLDDT cutoff**